rust-lang/rust/book/src/continuous_integration/README.md

 # Continuous Integration

-It is recommended to run Clippy on CI, preferably with `-Dwarnings`, so that Clippy lints prevent CI from passing.
+It is recommended to run Clippy on CI with `-Dwarnings`, so that Clippy lints prevent CI from passing.
+To enforce errors on warnings on all `cargo` commands not just `cargo clippy`, you can set the env var `RUSTFLAGS="-Dwarnings"`.

 We recommend to use Clippy from the same toolchain, that you use for compiling your crate for maximum compatibility.
 E.g. if your crate is compiled with the